Request a Consultation

 Neha Panchal

 The rapid growth of the digital world has resulted in the introduction of multiple new technical phrases and terms.
 When it comes to data, terms like data science, data analytics, big data, and machine learning are used in many official meetings, boardroom discussions, and conferences.
 This often results in confusion among people on the actual meaning of these terms.
-Many of these terms might even sound similar but each term is distinct from the other.
-Here we’ll discuss the difference between two widely used terms— data mining and machine learning.
+Many of these terms might sound similar, but each term is different from the other.
+Let’s understand the difference between two widely used terms— data mining and machine learning.
+Though both are closely related fields, they differ in their core objectives, techniques, and applications.

 Data Mining

-Data mining is pivotal when it comes to businesses like marketing, retail, banking, or communication.
-It is a process that helps extract useful information from a large amount of data.
-Data mining is used for discovering accurate, new, and beneficial patterns in the data, and searching for relevant information and meaning for the organization that requires it.
-It is a tool that is used by humans.
+Data mining is pivotal when it comes to verticals like marketing, retail, banking, or communication.
+It is a knowledge discovery process that helps extract useful information from a large amount of data.
+Data mining is used for discovering new patterns, hidden relationships, anomalies, trends, and forecasts within the data.
+Researchers, analysts, data scientists, and businesses leverage data mining as a tool to uncover useful insights from large sets of data.

-The chief goal of data mining is to discover information or facts that were previously not known or ignored using complex mathematical algorithms.
-It leverages the strength of various pattern recognition techniques from machine learning to extract knowledge and unknown patterns from huge data sets.
+The chief goal of data mining is to discover information or facts that were previously unknown using complex mathematical algorithms and statistical methods.
+It leverages the strength of various pattern recognition techniques from machine learning to extract knowledge and discover patterns from huge data sets.

 Machine Learning

-A subset of artificial intelligence (AI), machine learning provides computers the ability to learn on their own without being programmed and improve with experience.
-Machine learning applications learn from previous transactions and computations and utilize ‘pattern recognition’ for producing reliable results.
+A subset of artificial intelligence (AI), machine learning involves the development of algorithms that allow computers to learn on their own, improve performance over time with experience, and perform desired actions without being explicitly programmed.
+Machine learning applications learn from previous transactions and computations and utilize” pattern recognition” for generating reliable results.

-Data mining and machine learning both make use of data for solving complex problems and the two terms are often erroneously used interchangeably.
-This does not come as a surprise because machine learning is at times used for conducting practical data mining.
-As data collected from data mining can be used for teaching machines, the differences between the two concepts tend to blur.
-Also, both processes use the same complex algorithms to discover data patterns.
+Data mining and machine learning use data to solve complex problems and the two terms are often used interchangeably.
+This does not come as a surprise because machine learning is, at times, used for conducting practical data mining.
+As insights collected from data mining can be used for teaching machines, the differences between the two concepts tend to blur.
+Also, both processes majorly use the same complex algorithms to discover data patterns.
 Nevertheless, the desired results delivered from the two processes differ from each other.

-While there are some similarities between the two terms, there are a considerable number of differences as well.
-Let’s understand the differences between data mining and machine learning:
+While there are a few similarities between the two terms, there are a considerable number of differences as well.
+Let’s understand the key distinctions between data mining and machine learning:

 1. The Time of Origin

 Data mining was introduced two decades before machine learning and was called Knowledge Discovery in Database (KDD).
 Introduced in the 1930s, the goal of data mining is to identify relationships and links between the attributes in a dataset to predict outcomes.
-While machine learning introduced in the 1950s includes gaining knowledge from past data and using the knowledge to make future predictions.
+Machine learning, on the other hand, was introduced in the 1950s and includes gaining knowledge from past data and using the acquired knowledge to make future predictions.

 Data mining is a cross-disciplinary field that utilizes machine learning along with other techniques for discovering the properties of a dataset.
 The latter is a subset of data science that focuses on designing algorithms that can learn from data and make predictions accordingly.
 Thus, data mining uses machine learning but not vice versa.